Scaling Gaussian Process Regression with Full Derivative Observations: Additional Experimental Results

 \subsection{Effect of Noise Levels}

 The \dsoftki{} method balances the fitting of value information with gradient information by controlling the relative ratio of $\beta^2_v$ to $\beta^2_g$.
 Figure~\ref{fig:exp:deriv_noise_v_noise} shows the results of varying this ratio on the synthetic benchmark to gain more insight into how to set this ratio.
 We see that the relatative ratio of $\beta^2_v$ to $\beta^2_g$ is dependent on the dataset.
-Nevertheless, the general pattern is that increasing the weighting of the values tends to improve performance.
 The experiments reported in the paper had a relative factor of $1$.